 - How can it be measured? (by comparing the monthly and quarterly sales figures with the figures of the previous year)

-SMART goals must be acceptable for you as well as for the group or the department.
-For managers it is important to create support for the goal among the employees.
+It must be achievable and acceptable) for you as well as for the group or the department.
+For managers it is important to set an achievable goal and create support for that goal among the employees.
 Only then the goal stands a chance of succeeding.

 A realistic goal takes into account the practical situation and the work in which everyone is involved.
 It is impossible that everyone’s focus will be on the same goal all the time; after all, there are always other issues requiring attention.